 Applying for Disability Benefits or Checking Your Claim’s Status Online

 You can, of course, apply for disability benefits online through the SSA’s website.
 Be aware, though, that applying online won’t increase your chances for approval or get your benefits paid any faster.
-(Filing through a lawyer makes you 2x more likely to get approved the first time than applying on your own.)
+(Filing through a lawyer makes you nearly 3x more likely to get approved the first time than applying on your own.)
 Once you’ve created your SSA.gov account, you can save your progress as you go and check your claim status anytime.
-However, you’ll still need to wait 3-5 months, on average, to hear back from the SSA.
+However, you’ll still need to wait about four months, on average, to hear back from the SSA.

 How Might Social Security Office Closings Impact Disability Approval Wait Times for New Applicants?

-The average Social Security disability claim-processing time in 2020 is 132 days.
+The average estimated Social Security disability claim-processing time in 2021 was 171 days.
 While Social Security offices nationwide remain closed, expect even longer average wait times.
-What’s more, that 132 days is how long it takes from the date you apply to hear back from the SSA.
+What’s more, that 171 days is how long it takes from the date you apply to hear back from the SSA.
 It’s not how long the average person waits for claim approval, in other words.
-If you apply on March 1, 2021 and get approved, expect your first payment in August 2021 However, if the SSA denies your claim, you still have 60 days to appeal.
+If you apply on March 1, 2022 and get approved, expect your first payment in August 2022.
+However, if the SSA denies your claim, you still have 60 days to appeal.

-Reconsideration is the first appeal stage, and it adds another 103 days to your wait time.
-If yours succeeds, you’ll wait an average of 235 days for approval.
-Add in time to file your appeal, and you’ll likely get your first SSD payment in November or December 2021.
+Reconsideration is the first appeal stage, and it adds another 152 days to your wait time, more or less.
+If successful, you’ll wait an average of 323 days for approval.
+Add in time to file your appeal, and you’ll likely get your first SSD payment in early Spring 2023.
 And if the SSA denies your first appeal?
 Then your wait time grows much longer, unfortunately.
 Every state has its own court calendar, and you’ll have to wait months or years to schedule an appeals hearing.
-If you get to this stage, expect to wait anywhere from 1-3 years for your court date.
+If you get to this stage, expect to wait at least 633 days before receiving your decision.